HHSAPCompSci2020/capstone-project-botman/CapstoneBotman/doc/README - Kenny Wu, Aayush Kumar, Kyle Fu.txt

    * Obstacle - Obstacle class to block players
    * Goal - the object for runner to reach to
    * Bullet - Class to represent the bullets shot by the weapons
+   * HealthPack - Health pickup in game
+   * Money - Cash pickup in game
-* GUI - abstract class containing helper methods to make menus[n]
+* GUI - abstract class containing helper methods to make menus
    * ShopScreen - menu at the beginning of the round where both players shop for weapons[o]
    * PauseScreen - menu that shows up when the game is paused
    * MainMenu - main menu displayed when the program is launched